Nearly Full-Sky Low-Multipole Cosmic Microwave Temperature Anisotropy: I. Foreground Cleaned Maps: Data Analysis

 The kinematic quadrupole is due to our proper motion with respect to the CMB rest frame.
 It was removed from the delivered Planck band maps but not from the delivered WMAP band maps \citep{Planck:2015HFI,Planck:2015LFI,hinshaw/etal:2009}.
 We remove the kinematic quadrupole from the WMAP band maps to consistently focus on cosmological signals.

 Interplanetary dust (IPD) in our solar system both scatters solar radiation in the infrared and re-emits thermal energy from the Sun into submillimeter wavelengths.
 This latter signal is referred to as zodiacal emission.
 Zodiacal emission was removed by the Planck Collaboration in their PR3 maps, using a parametric model \citep{planck_zodi:2014, dirbe_zodi:1998}.
 However, our initial cleaning residuals at 100 and 143 GHz showed a faint but distinctive residual signature appearing as a pair of bands centered at ecliptic latitudes $\pm 10\degree$.
 This is associated with the ``Band 1'' zodiacal model component, usually ascribed to dust located in specific asteroidal family orbits.
 The zodiacal light residuals indicated that the Planck model slightly over-corrected at these frequencies.
+Once we identified this issue, we sought to correct the 100 and 143 GHz maps for the zodiacal oversubtraction.
+We determine the amplitude of the zodiacal residual in the 100 and 143 GHz foreground cleaned maps by performing a separate fitting step in which we first subtract a zodi-free estimate of the CMB and then fit a zodiacal band template to these two CMB and foreground reduced maps.
 We use the ZodiPy package \citep{zodipy:2022} to generate Planck-specific maps of the $\pm10^\circ$ band pair, evaluated for four individual days equally spaced over a year.
 The template itself is the unweighted average of these four maps, normalized using the rms method described previously.
-For both 100 and 143 GHz maps, we multiply the rms-normalized template by 0.001 and add it back to the target frequencies.
-This translates to a maximum 3.8 $\mu$K correction (the same amplitude correction at both frequencies) along the ridge of band emission.
+The zodiacal band template fit amplitudes for the 100 and 143 GHz maps agreed within the uncertainties, so we adopted the same 3.8 $\mu$K amplitude for both.
+This is a low-level correction compared to other signals in the maps.
+New foreground cleaned fits using these zodi-corrected 100 and 143 GHz maps as inputs no longer have any zodiacal signatures.
 Our zodi correction template will be made public.

 The Galactic center Sagittarius A region is unusual in three ways relevant to our cleaning: (1) it is extremely bright, (2) it has an unusual spectrum that peaks near 90 GHz, and (3) it is highly time-variable \citep{Witzel:2021}.
-The experimentation that led to this paper indicated that it is best to exclude the pixels from this region from our template fit for all frequency bands.
-This area includes 44 pixels, 0.02$\%$ of the pixels in the sky.
+Before our initial cleaning, we excluded a region within 1$\degree$ of Sagittarius A or about 0.02$\%$ of the pixels in the sky.
+This was to prevent this especially bright and atypical region from affecting fits.